-- We examine the local target market to understand who the stake holders are (competitors, distribution players, end-customers)
+- We examine the local target markets to understand who the stakeholders are (competitors, distribution players, end-customers, etc.).

-- We analyse the main trends and information within the sector to suggest the best possible go-to-market strategy.
+- Deep analysis of the main trends and information within the target market sectors, suggesting the best possible Go-To-Market (GTM) strategy.

-- Translate and customize your sales & marketing material to the needs of the local market
+- Translation and customisation of your sales and marketing materials, required for meeting the needs of each local market.

 - Differentiate!
 Position yourself!

-- Promote your products and services to your target audience
+- Promoting your products and services to your target audiences.

 SELL TO THE MARKET